Primitives

 Returns:

-• Boolean: #t if the button was clicked, () otherwise
+• Boolean: #t if clicked since last check, () otherwise

 Example: